-We’ve all had those teachers—the ones who put us to sleep, who gave too much homework, who made us daydream of summer with wistful longing.
-Nobody wanted a monotonous lecture about the history of the Dewey Decimal System first thing in the morning and then to be assigned an essay on it for homework that night.
-And who can forget the teachers who embarrassed you in front of the class?
-Or the ones who made you wish the clock would tick faster and the weekend would come sooner?
+We’ve all had those teachers—the ones who put us to sleep, the ones who gave too much homework, the ones who made us daydream of summer with wistful longing.
+Nobody wanted a monotonous lecture about the history of the Dewey Decimal System first thing in the morning and then be assigned an essay on it for homework that night.
+And who can forget the teachers who embarrassed you in front of the class or the ones who made you wish the clock would tick faster and the weekend would come sooner?

-But chances are you’ve also had that one teacher who made you simply fall in love with learning.
-Teachers who do their job with such fervor and passion, who believe wholeheartedly in the potential of their students, are the ones who make us realize that school is about the joy of knowledge, not just about homework or tests.
+But chances are you’ve also had that one amazing teacher who made you simply fall in love with learning.
+Teachers who do their job with such fervor and passion—who believe wholeheartedly in the potential of their students—are the ones who make us realize that school is about the joy of knowledge, not just about homework or tests.

-I want to make a difference in people’s lives, and that’s why I want to major in education.
-I’ve had teachers who have changed my outlook and made me love to learn, and for that I can never repay them.
-By passing on the knowledge and passion that was instilled in me, I hope to change the world, one student at a time.
+I want to make a difference in people’s lives, and that’s why I majored in Education.
+I’ve had teachers who’ve changed my outlook and made me love to learn, and for that I can never repay them.
+By passing on the knowledge and passion they instilled in me, I hope to change the world, one student at a time.

-So why teach?
+Why teach?
 Teach for the child you used to be, for the children in front of you now, and for the ones you’ve yet to meet.
-Make a difference in the lives of your students, just as past teachers have done for you.
+Make a difference in the lives of students, just as past teachers have done for you.